Past Club Champions The Course

 The late 1960s saw the emergence of the all-time South Park Club Champion: Tom Kozaczka.
 Kozaczka has won 11 club championships spanning 5 decades: his first in 1968 and his last in 2001.
 Kozaczka, along with George Lesso, dominated play during 1977-1987.
 Kozaczka won the club championship in 1977-1981, Lesso from 1982-1985, and Kozaczka again in 1986 and 1987.
 John Kuryak finally ended their reign in 1988 and became the first son to follow his father's footsteps.
 John's father Joe was the 1950 Club Champion.
 Additionaly, in the late 1970s Ed Krypel and Jim Schaefer created the extremely popular Polish v.
 Irish Challenge Match, an annual match pitting the best of Polonia against the Emerald Isle's finest in each class.

 The last 20 years have seen numerous solid players on the links at South Park.
 Sean McNamara won the Club Championships in 1989-1992, 2002 and in 2003 became the first person to win the "South Buffalo Slam:" the South Park and Cazenovia championships in the same year.
 McNamara also ran away from the field in 2004 by setting the club record in the Club Championship when he shot a 63-67-130 (10 under par) to win by 10 shots.
-McNamara tied the 9 hole course record in that round of 63 when he recorded a 6 under par 29.
-McNamara also won his 8th championship in 2007 with an even par score of 140 over 36 holes played during windy, hard and fast conditions, and came from behind to capture the 2014 Championship.
+McNamara tied the former 9 hole course record in that round of 63 when he recorded a 6 under par 29.
+McNamara also won in 2007 with an even par score of 140 over 36 holes played during windy, hard and fast conditions, and came from behind to capture the 2014 Championship.

-As the Club enters its 82nd year its future looks bright with many dedicated members and a course that has aged with time, is in the best shape in decades and everyone looks forward to a great year in 2012.
+As the Club enters its 85th year its future looks bright with many dedicated members and a course that has aged with time, is in the best shape in decades, and everyone looks forward to a great year in 2016.

 Pre-1950s Shorter Course: